Stylish Amish Shed Design: 9 Awesome Tips to Beautify Your Shed

 If you don’t want to get too fancy with your shed design, consider taking the simple step to have it match your home.
 You can do this by using the same color paint, or take it a step further.

-During the build, we can use the same type of siding and roofing as you have on your home and incorporate it into your shed.
+During the build of your Amish shed, we can use the same type of siding and roofing as you have on your home and incorporate it into your shed.
 This makes it even easier for you to have a shed that looks great next to your home.

 As an added bonus, having a beautiful shed that matches your home well is a great way to increase your property value.